PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 input positions plus channelwise-constant and Conv-peer match families retain their former behavior.

+Its focused extraction audit confirms that a short source shape is already a complete no-op, but exposes one strict xfail for a malformed source `shape_signature`.
+The raw repair currently rewrites the binary input before materializing that signature, then assigns the short signature to a rank-four output and removes the adapter.
+The source signature must be rank-validated before the indexed setter so rejection retains a complete ModelIR fingerprint and zero statistic.

 The two terminal fixed three-round broadcast/Transpose/shape convergence loops are owned by `_run_indexed_binary_layout_convergence`.
 One index is built per complete loop and supplied to all three operations in all three rounds.